 It was a lot.

 Near the end of the year, I was wrapping up my training for the last marathon I had scheduled: The Death Valley Trail Marathon.
-Hotel was booked, car and hotel were reserved.
+Hotel was booked, car and airfare were reserved.
 I was set.

 One random day I was walking to the bus stop, like I did every other day.
 I stepped off the curb wrong and broke my foot.
 It wasn’t a running injury, I wasn’t on a run.
 I was in street shoes, walking.

 Whenever something bad happens, the first to hit is the bummer-ness of it.

 In this case, I was pissed at myself for the irony of the injury.
 I was doing a ton of running that year, a fair bit of it on trails and on uneven surfaces.
 But that wasn’t what got me.
 It was walking.

 I was also bummed that I would have to cancel the trip – I wasn’t going to make it to Death Valley that year.